Marek-Chalabis/Production_simulator/API-guide.md

 > GET

-Returns list of users with branch, position and image.
+Returns list of users with branch and image.

 | URI | Method   |**GET** |
 | --- |  ------- |  ------- |